jira-node/node-jira-client/README.md

   *  Pulling versions
   *  Adding a new version
   *  Pulling unresolved issues count for a specific version
+*  Rapid Views
-*  Find a Rapid View based on project name
+  *  Find based on project name
-*  Get the latest Green Hopper sprint for a Rapid View
+  *  Get the latest Green Hopper sprint
+  *  Gets attached issues
 *  Issues
   *  Add a new issue
   *  Update an issue